Before the Case

 - Your former landlord refuses to return the security deposit you paid.

-- Professional negligence of a health care provider (from the date plaintiff knows or should have known about the injury, but not longer than 3 years).
+- Professional negligence of a health care provider (from the date you knew or should have known about the injury, but not longer than three years).

 NOTE: Negligence by a health care provider requires that you give the provider a special notice in writing that you intend to sue him or her at least 90 days before you file your case.
 This is called a “Notice of Intent to Sue.”)